mojaves/pyrana/docs/pyrana-intro.rst

    libraries <http://ffmpeg.org>`_.

-pyrana is a modern, pure python package which is developed for python 3 (but python 2.7 compatibility is coming soon!) which takes great advantage of `CFFI <http://cffi.readthedocs.org/en/release-0.7/>`_, so the compatibility with `pypy <http://pypy.org>`_ is just one step away.
+pyrana is a modern, pure python package which is developed for python 3 and compatible with python 2.7, which takes great advantage of `CFFI <http://cffi.readthedocs.org/en/release-0.7/>`_, so the compatibility with `pypy <http://pypy.org>`_ is just one step away.